ea3hmj/HMJTS/ephemerides/readme.md

 ## JPLastroserver

-It is a reduced version that connects to Horizonts to obtain the data that it will later serve, there is a file "sondas.ini" where the data of the probes/astros that we want to request are introduced.
+It is a reduced version that connects to Horizonts to obtain the data that it will later serve, there is a file "sondas.txt" where the data of the probes/astros that we want to request are introduced.

 ## Astronomyserver
 An autonomous version based on the [Astronomy Engine library of Don Cross](https://github.com/cosinekitty/astronomy) that provides data of the planets of the solar system.